influxdata/telegraf/plugins/parsers/influx/README.md

   ##   https://github.com/influxdata/telegraf/blob/master/docs/DATA_FORMATS_INPUT.md
   data_format = "influx"

-  ## Influx parser type to use.
-Users can choose between 'internal' and
+  ## Influx line protocol parser
-  ## 'upstream'.
-The internal parser is what Telegraf has historically used.
-  ## While the upstream parser involved a large re-write to make it more
+  ## 'internal' is the default. 'upstream' is a newer parser that is faster
-  ## memory efficient and performant.
+  ## and more memory efficient.
   ## influx_parser_version = "internal"
 ```